AyubBen/Portfolio/R/Life Expectansy & GDP.md

 ## Classification: K-NN

-In this study the groups are China and Germany, while the attributes the model will be populated with are GDP, Life Expectancy, Alcohol Consumption, Polio and Diphtheria rates.
+In this project, the groups are China and Germany, while the attributes the model will be populated with are GDP, Life Expectancy, Alcohol Consumption, Polio and Diphtheria rates.
 Based on the attributes, the model will classify the data accordingly.